-Last month, on I was on a Spring cleaning spree, decided to organize the Pantry – a long overdue project – ‘coz every time I cook, it takes me forever to find the ingredients that I am looking for and lot of the times I enthusiastically start cooking, just to realize I don’t have/can’t find the ingredient I am looking for.
+Last month (Apr 2015), I was on a Spring cleaning spree, decided to organize the Pantry – a long overdue project – ‘coz every time I cook, given some of the elaborate ingredient recipes I make, it takes me long time to find the ingredients that I am looking for and lot of the times I enthusiastically start cooking, just to realize I don’t have/can’t find the ingredient I am looking for.
 Sometimes, that’s ok as you can substitute with other ingredients, but other times, substitution is not an option.

 - Find the ingredients in a blink and cook like a Pro!!
 Saves me on an average 10-15 minutes every time I cook.

 - Reduce wastage and cut costs – Not knowing what we have in the pantry, we often end up buying the same items again, which again gets lost.
 Not anymore 🙂